 Getting Ready for Your Interview

 Now that you’ve seen some potential answers, you can use them to prepare your own so you’ll be ready for your job interview.
 Be sure to tailor your answers to fit your own situation.
 Practice saying your answers out loud.
 A friend or family member may be able to pose as the interviewer and ask this and lots of additional interview questions.
 This way you’ll be prepared to do well at your interview.

 In addition, it may help to get your interview clothes ready early so you’re not rushed–you don’t want to be late for your interview.
 Even though you’re interviewing for a part-time job, it’s still important to dress in proper attire.
 For an office job, business attire is best.
 Men should wear a suit, and women should wear a suit with a knee-length skirt or slacks.

 If the part-time job is for a more casual position, you won’t need to wear a suit, but it’s a good idea to dress nicely in business casual clothing, which offers more options such as cotton or twill pants, sweaters or dresses for women, and khaki or cotton pants, long-sleeved shirts, or sweaters for men.

 In some cases, wearing jeans and sneakers is acceptable.
-If, for example, the company doesn’t have a dress code.
+For example, if the company doesn’t have a dress code.
 But, it’s always a good idea to dress up and not down, so use your judgment.
 If you’re not sure what to wear, contact someone at the company and ask about their dress code.